fluct/fluct/README.md

 ```

 ### fluct server
-Start the web server on http://localhost:3000 for development:
+The `fluct server` command launches a web server on http://localhost:3000
+that behaves like Amazon API Gateway and Amazon Lambda for development use.
+You'll use this any time you want to access your web application in local machine.

 ```
 fluct server